 Therefore, whilst India enjoyed the advances of cotton, much of the world went without.
 That was, until 1793, and Eli Whitney.

 Who’s Eli Whitney?

 Whilst this was a noble pursuit, it turned out that the new cotton grew fantastically well in Georgia state.
-Slavery not only became profitable, but took the US by storm, in part resulting in the start of the American Civil war.
-Eli actually worked with the North to abolish slavery, however his invention, the cotton gin, was a tool that revolutionised the fabric trade.
+Slavery not only became profitable but took the US by storm, in part resulting in the start of the American Civil war.
+Eli actually worked with the North to abolish slavery, however his invention, the cotton gin, was a tool that revolutionized the fabric trade.

-Soon, the cotton gin was exported all over the world, where it became the most cost effective tool for making thread.
+Soon, the cotton gin was exported all over the world, where it became the most cost-effective tool for making a thread.

 This Post Has One Comment